ruhoh/ruhoh.com/docs/2/views.md

 {{/raw_code}}

 Note also the nested methods `url` and `title`.
-You can see `posts.all` returns an Array of Posts::ModelView instances of which we can also call methods on.
+You can see `posts.all` returns an Array of ModelView instances of which we can also call methods on.

 ## Extend by Example

 While we are at it, here's how you'd extend the CollectionView to add arbitrary custom functionality:

-    module PostsCollectionViewAddons
+    module PagesCollectionViewAddons
       def greeting
         "Hello there!
 How are you?"
       end

       def random
         all.sample
       end
     end
-    Ruhoh::Resources::Posts::CollectionView.send(:include, PostsCollectionViewAddons)
+    Ruhoh.collections('pages').send(:include, PagesCollectionViewAddons)

 Now you can do:

 {{#raw_code}}